rjqocampo/tic-tac-toe/readme.md

 * Two players take turns to mark their symbols (X and O) on empty grids
 * The first player to get three of their symbols in a row (horizontally, vertically, or diagonally) wins
 * If all grids are filled and no player has won, the game ends in a draw

-### Features

-*User Interface*
-The game has an easy-to-understand layout that displays the current state of the board and inform who's the current active player.
-Additionally, the current score is tracked, allowing players to keep track of their victories.

-*Play against AI or Player*
-You can choose to play against a local player or try going against an AI.

-*Mobile Responsive*
-The game is responsive across various screen sizes: from desktop, tablets, or mobile.

 ### How-to